iterorganization/L2G/doc/source/applied_theory.rst

 differential equations are solved using RKF45.

 This covers just following the field lines, so the next step, obviously, is checking if there are any collisions with the shadowing geometry.
-Embree is used, where we trace a finite ray to see if we obtain hits with the shadowing geometry.
+If there is a collision we stop, otherwise we continue to the next step.

 So in order to follow a field line and check for intersections with the shadowing geometry, the following steps are performed: